 Our research allows us to identify areas where younger and future generations are at most risk of intergenerational unfairness.
-Our research areas range from health and education, to housing, employment, taxation, pensions, government debt, voting, population change and environmental degradation.
-We welcome outside contributors in helping us to provide new evidence, propose workable policy solutions and mobilise personal and political action.
+Our range of research areas includes health, education, housing, employment, taxation, pensions, democracy, and the climate emergency.
+We welcome outside contributors helping us to provide new evidence and propose policy solutions to improve the lives of younger and future generations.

-Click on the boxes below for further information on our research papers, policy briefing sheets, academic prizes or recommended reading.
+Click on the boxes below to access our research papers, policy briefings, academic prizes and recommended reading.
 You can also keep up-to-date with the latest academic thinking around intergenerational justice by reading the Intergenerational Justice Review, produced by IF in partnership with Germany’s Foundation for the Rights of Future Generations.